Amazon spends big to remake Seattle's liberal City Council

 Meanwhile, some in Sawant's district say she's more interested in building a national socialist movement than responding to their concerns.
 A large portion of her donations come from out of state.

-Sawant, who frequently says people must choose sides in "class warfare," has warned that a win by Amazon in the election would embolden corporate interests to fight efforts to make the rich pay more in taxes or spread progressive policies like tenants' rights and paid sick leave laws.
+Sawant helped make Seattle the first big city to adopt a $15-an-hour minimum wage.
+She frequently says people must choose sides in "class warfare" and has warned that a win by Amazon would embolden corporate interests to fight efforts to make the rich pay more in taxes or spread progressive policies like tenants' rights and paid sick leave laws.

 The two liberal, vocally pro-union council members who are not up for re-election, Teresa Mosqueda and Lorena Gonzáles, didn't endorse Sawant in the primary.